particle-iot/docs/src/content/getting-started/new.md

 [TAN015 - SARA-R510 reset procedure](/reference/technical-advisory-notices/tan015/) is now available.
 --}}

+### Boron 2G/3G deprecation 2025-01-13

+BRN310TRAY50, Boron 2G/3G (Global), Tray [x50], is no longer available.
+The BRN310KIT was previously deprecated so all BRN310 SKUs are now deprecated.

 ### EEPROM and objects 2025-01-10

 Additional information on using [EEPROM and objects](/reference/device-os/api/eeprom/eeprom-and-objects/) is now available.